AMD-HPC/ShibuyaStream/README.md

 ## Usage

-The command line syntex is:
+The command line syntax is:

 ```
 ./shibuya <SIZE>     size of arrays in megabytes